Chesty Puller: Attempted ambush against the rebels, further pursuit, and raiding a rebel camp, November 6–27, 1930

 Puller and his Company M went out on a patrol again on November 6, 1930.
-Puller, Lee, and twenty-one men left Jinetoga to search for the enemy.
+Puller, Lee, and twenty-one men left Jinotega to search for the enemy.
 The patrol picked up a trail of about thirty bandits who were pillaging small ranches near Santa Isabel.
 Puller's patrol caught sight of the enemy at 9:00 a.m. on November 19 pursuing them for three miles, and wounding at least one of them.
 Puller's patrol decided to surprise the bandits.
 The patrol set up an ambush hiding themselves along a trail when a manager of a local finca spotted them and walked up to them to provide them information on a rebel band.
 With the ambush compromised by the finca manager, the patrol moved on.
 Puller's patrol reported into Corinto Finca on November 20 for supplies and pack animals, then left on the same day to check out a report of a rebel concentration near Mt.
 Guapinol.
 Puller and his patrol struggled through heavy rains, muddy trails, and flooded rivers.
 On the morning of November 25, the patrol came across a bandit trail.
 The Guardia under Puller followed this trail and at 10:30 a.m., the point sighted about ten rebels amongst some fallen trees.
 Puller's men opened fire and the enemy fled.
 Further along the trail, the pursuers came upon the rebel camp which had four buildings with log barricades in front and a hundred-foot cliff in the rear.
 There were at least forty or so rebels who fought briefly.
 Then the rebels threw their belongings and three wounded men into the ravine and then clambered down on ropes and ladders, which they pulled down after themselves.
 By the time some of the Guardia worked their way down into the draw the enemy had disappeared.
 Puller's patrol found two dead bandits and some supplies.
 Puller was certain that the three wounded bandits who had gone over the cliff had died.
 Puller's force captured documents which showed that one of their previous operations on August 19, 1930, wounded a minor chief of the rebels.
 After raiding this rebel camp, Puller's unit withdrew and returned to Jinotega on November 27 after three weeks of hard patrolling.